jamesarems/docker-assp/README.md

 >username : root
 >password : it@nospam

+#Collaborators

+Anyone who is intrested to work with Linux , ASSP and CSS are welcome.

 #Comment

 I am always trying to clear all the bugs .
 Please comment your suggestions.

+Note: This is a copy from ASSP open source project.